jredmondson/madara/tutorials/README.txt

 we examine the QoS_Transport_Settings class and use send and receive filters enforce deadlines.

-15.) timed_executor/adding_events.cpp

-With version 1.5.3, the KaRL engine includes support for timed event processing.
-Timed events are KaRL logics that can be queued into the system and executed by time-sensitive threads with a certain delay, period, and cancellation semantics.
-In this tutorial, we create a simple program that queues two timed events, cancel one of them and runs until a certain condition is met.

 ======== Additional example programs ==========

 Inside of $MADARA_ROOT/tests, there are several interesting applications that